 Coming to Canada

 "I'm from Brazil, and I moved to Canada in 2010.
 I didn't speak any English, and came to study it," Emilly says.
-She'd initially come to Centennial College for Biomedical Engineering, but decide to change programs.
+She'd initially come to Centennial College for biomedicine, but decide to change programs.

 Filling a need